Struggling to concentrate, relax, or sleep due to noise? Have you ever considered a noise cancelling device?

 Bose QuietComfort 35

 These headphones will suit busy people on the move, who enjoy music and need to take phone calls while they are in lively surroundings.
-They’re not the kind of thing you go for to help with sleep, though you could always use them in combination with a sound-masking machine that has a headphone jack.

 - 20-hour wireless battery life means that you can use these pretty much all day